gSchool/mcsp-unit-oop/01-object-oriented-programming/02-this.md

 console.log(player.hp); // 2
 ```

 Notice that we use the `this` keyword in the `getStarPowerUp` and `takeDamage` methods.
-At it's most basic level, the `this` keyword is an implicit parameter passed to object methods which refers to the object instance in which a method is contained.
+At its most basic level, the `this` keyword is an implicit parameter passed to object methods which refers to the object instance in which a method is contained.
 The JavaScript interpreter sets the value of `this` by looking at what came before the dot in the method call.
 To understand why this is useful, let's compare a procedural example with an object-oriented one.

 _Procedural_